neovim/deps/src/treesitter/docs/section-2-using-parsers.md

 );
 ```

-The `TSInput` structure lets you to provide your own function for reading a chunk of text at a given byte offset and row/column position.
+The `TSInput` structure lets you provide your own function for reading a chunk of text at a given byte offset and row/column position.
 The function can return text encoded in either UTF8 or UTF16.
 This interface allows you to efficiently parse text that is stored in your own data structure.

 ```c
 typedef struct {